itkyawkyawnaing/aws-cloudformation-vpc-peering/README.md

 ![header image](img/ping.png)

 ## AWS CloudFormation Template Verification
 Login to GUI Console and validate the template.
-Should be sucessfully deployed without error as below the picture.
+Should be successfully deployed without error as below the picture.

 ![header image](img/cfn.png)

 ## 6. Clean-Up
-Do not forget to destroy your enviroment after testing.
+Do not forget to destroy your environment after testing.
 Simply executing the following command to destroy all the AWS CloudFormation stacks.
 ```bash
 aws cloudformation delete-stack --stack-name peering
 aws cloudformation delete-stack --stack-name vpc2-instance